Krinkle/js-togo/08-hello-web/README.md

 ## Node.js

 Node.js (pronounced *node jay es*") is a system you can use to run JavaScript programs from the command-line.
-It runs your program in an special environment with built-in variables and functions that provide access to useful abilities.
+It runs your program in a special environment with built-in variables and functions that provide access to useful abilities.
 For example, the `process.argv` property of the [`process`](https://nodejs.org/api/process.html) module enables a program to read parameters from the command-line, and the [`console`](https://nodejs.org/api/console.html) module enables a program to write text back to the command-line.
 There are also modules for interacting with the hard drive, the system clock, the Internet, and more.

 ## Web browser